senkuthegreat/Activities/docs/v1/guide/localization.md

   clientId: 'your_client_id'
 })

-// Example.json file is automatically loaded by PreMiD
+// Use getStrings to access translations from your localization file

 presence.on('UpdateData', async () => {
   // Get settings